Quinta Brunson, Gabrielle Dennis and Ashley Nicole Black have joined HBO’s A Black Lady Sketch Show from Robin Thede and Issa Rae. Thede also stars.

-This marks a return to comedy for Dennis, who starred in the UPN/BET dramedy The Game Spike (now Paramount Network)'s Blue Mountain Stain.
+This marks a return to comedy for Dennis, who starred in the UPN/BET dramedy The Game and Spike (now Paramount Network)’s Blue Mountain State.
 She most recently had dramatic turns in Rosewood, Luke Cage and The Bobby Brown Story.

 Brunson, who found fame on social media with her viral Instagram series and multiple popular web series, made her first foray into traditional television when she was cast in The CW pilot The End of the World as We Know It last year.
 In 2018, she had a pilot production commitment for a CBS series produced by Larry Wilmore and co-starring Jermaine Fowler.

 Black is a three-time Emmy nominee for her work as a writer and correspondent on Full Frontal with Samantha Bee.

 Below, you can watch a video from earlier this year with Rae, Thede and Smith talking about the series:

 Photo: Getty Images